So pleased to have had my manufacturing article posted by Virgin Start-up! Manufacturing in the UK, the journey.

 - The language barrier and a possibility that things may be lost in translation

 When it came down to it, for me, the unit cost of the clothes was the third on my list of priorities to consider.
-I was working on something completely new, I really wanted to have control over the whole sampling process, and having someone in the same country that I can talk to, see and discuss things with, was by far the most important aspect.
+I was working on something completely new, I really wanted to have control over the whole sampling process.
+Being able to have someone in the same country that I can talk to, see and discuss things with.
+This was by far the most important aspect.

 I can now saw, with absolute confidence, that manufacturing in the UK was the right option for me and my business.
 Unit cost is a big factor, but for a start-up with limited money and resources, there is so much more at stake.